By Taylor Blatchford | Sept. 9, 2014

 A revised version is in the works.

-For those of you who weren’t able to attend, The One Mizzou Launch event last Thursday afternoon was very successful, and I couldn’t ...
+For those of you who weren’t able to attend, The One Mizzou Launch event last Thursday afternoon was very successful, and I couldn’t be more proud of our community here at MU.
+Students were lined up across the food court for their chance to sign the pledge banner ...

 Students signed a pledge to promote respect and responsibility at MU.